Minderoo-OceanOmics-Centre-UWA/eDNABERT_S_Ecosystem_mapping/README.md

 # Using eDNA-data while ignoring taxonomy to learn more about ecosystems!

-eDNA Embedding Pipeline is a command-line tool for transforming environmental DNA (eDNA) metabarcoding data into high-dimensional embeddings using DNABERT-S models.
+This is a command-line tool for transforming environmental DNA (eDNA) metabarcoding data into high-dimensional embeddings using eDNA-finetuned DNABERT-S models.
 It supports both Excel-based outputs (FAIRe standard) and FASTA + count tables, and produces:

 - ASV-level embeddings using pretrained transformer models (12S and 16S assays)
 - Site-level embeddings via weighted pooling strategies